This year to celebrate my birthday (February 10), I’m beginning the Gut Health Course.

 No matter where you fit, this is likely to benefit you.
 More on that later.

-First, let me share what I’m about to embark on.
+First, let me share what you, too, can embark on for your own journey.

 Gut Health Course Breakdown